rucio/documentation/docs/developer/type_annotation_guide.md

 [PEP 484](https://peps.python.org/pep-0484/), which got adopted into the _Python Language Reference_ of Python3.6 and is thus a part of Python itself, introduces _type hints_ to Python.
-Type hints add more information to the source code and allow us to automatically check the code for type missmatches.
+Type hints add more information to the source code and allow us to automatically check the code for type mismatches.
 Type-related bugs will thereby be checked at compile time (pre-runtime), rather than at runtime.
 Type hints also increase the descriptiveness of our code and make it easier to read.

-Rucio does not has type hints at the moment.
+Rucio does not have type hints at the moment.
 The plan is to introduce them consistently to the entire project.
 Adding type hints to a big project is challenging.
 Since the code-base is too large to introduce them with only one PR, we will introduce the hints incrementally.